juice49/now-assistant/README.md

 I use Now to host the Assistant.
 Currently, the Assistant does *not* read config from your project's `now.json` or `package.json`.
-Instead, set the following environment variables when you deploy the assistant:
+Instead, set the following environment variables when you deploy the Assistant:

 | Variable | Description | Required | Options |
 |---|---|---|---|